cmarcelk/cordova-plugman/plugin_spec.md

 ## Schema

-There is a schema available that can be used to validate your plugin.xml file:
+There is a schema available that can be used to validate your plugin.xml file.

-  plugin.xsd
+The filename of the schema is plugin.xsd.

-You can use this with a XML tool command, such as:
+You can use this schema with an XML tool command, such as:

     xmllint --noout --schema plugin.xsd plugin.xml

+As a plugin developer, it is recommended that you validate your plugin.xml against the schema before you publish your plugin, if not earlier.

 ## &lt;plugin&gt; element